Property Tax Information

 - Purchase Tax Certificates Online

 Tax notices are normally mailed to registered property owners in the 3rd week of May.
-If you have not received your tax notice contact City Hall.
+If you have not received your tax notice by the end of May, please contact City Hall.

 Property taxes are due at the end of the first business day following July 1st.

 Payments must be received at City Hall by 4:45 pm on the due date.
 The City accepts cash, cheques or debit cards at the cashier counter.
 Payments can also be made at most financial institutions, through telephone banking, internet banking or wire transfers.
 Post-dated cheques are also acceptable.
 Please contact City Hall at 250.427.5311 for more information on payment methods.

 Payments are first applied to delinquent taxes and interest, then arrears taxes and interest and then current taxes as per Section 224 (1) of the Community Charter.